 How to use Content Drilldown in Google Analytics

-With the picture above, I am going to click on the blog section to expand this and see what pages are bringing in the page views.
-After I’ve clicked on that, I am brought to a level of all of my URL’s.
-As you can see below, I am at the path level of my blog, but I can now look at a high level how all of my content lives and the page views that it has brought.
-As a note, you can include the full URL to see everything if that makes reading this report easier.
+With the picture above, I click on the blog section to expand it to see what pages bring in the page views.
+As you can see below, I am at the path level of my blog, but I can look at a high level how all of the content lives and the page views that it brought.
+As a note, you can include the full URL to see everything if that makes reading this report more manageable.

 What you can do from here is click on the page path level 2 and explore the URL’s that live under the page level 2 path.

 How to Spot Technical SEO Opportunities Using Google Analytics

 Technical SEO opportunities are the key to SEO success.
 This report can give you the high-level insight into discovering thin content, duplicate content, or pages that are spreading your SEO efforts all over the place.
 This report can help spot dead pages that are on your site that bring in page views.
-I would suggest downloading this story and using Screaming Frog to find 404 errors on your site.
-From there, you can create a VLOOKUP in excel and see if there are pages you need to clean up.
+I suggest downloading this report and use Screaming Frog to find 404 errors on your site.
+From there, you can create a VLOOKUP in excel and see if there are pages that need to be clean up.